 ross & greig have worked together for the past 17 years in and around glasgow, including one devonshire gardens, cameron house loch lomond, brian maule at le chardon d’or, gordon yuill & co., marks hotel, the hallion private members club and most recently ran cafezique & delizique for the last 9 years.

-they opened the doors to the partick duck club on easter monday, 17th april 2017, their first solo venture. the focus is on quality comfort food, the food ross & greig enjoy eating. they are joined by the much respected former cafezique head chef stuart percival, in the kitchen.
+they opened the doors to the partick duck club on easter monday, 17th april 2017, their first solo venture. the focus is on quality comfort food, the food ross & greig enjoy eating.

 the history of the duck club–